 You might think that London is not a very child-friendly city but you'd be wrong.
 You may also think of London as an expensive city.
 Wrong again!
 There is always something going on for children and families and there are plenty of free things to do for children in London too.
-There's Free Tube Travel for Children to prove we want families to have to fun here and the 100+ Free Things to Do in London has more ideas if you ever exhaust all of these.
+There's Free Tube Travel for Children for a start and an incredible array of free museums, galleries and attractions for kids of all ages to enjoy.
+The 100+ Free Things to Do in London has more ideas if you tick off all the suggestions below.

 01 of 34

 I love going to see the Changing of the Guard at Buckingham Palace with my daughter.
 We take a picnic and get there early so we can get a good spot.
-We've watched from many locations - right outside Buckingham Palace, waited at one of the gates, stood outside Green Park, from the Victoria Memorial in the middle of the roundabout in front of the palace - but I think I like watching on The Mall best as you see the Guards marching for much longer.
+We've watched from many locations including outside Buckingham Palace, from one of the gates, outside Green Park and from the Victoria Memorial but I think the best spot is on The Mall as you get to see the Guards marching for much longer than from other locations.

 02 of 34

 This large, safe, outdoor play area is truly outstanding.
 The Diana Memorial Playground in Kensington Gardens, next to Kensington Palace, the former home of Diana Princess of Wales, is a fabulous children's playground for kids up to 12 years.
-It's dominated by a large pirate ship which children can climb all over then come down and play in the sand.
+It's dominated by a large pirate ship which children can climb all over.
 There's also a sensory trail, areas for climbing and exploring as well as swings and slides.
 A staff is on site at all times and no adults can enter without children (just as at Coram's Fields).
-There are a cafe and clean toilets meaning many stay all day so on busy days there is a limit and you may have to wait to enter.
-But outside of the height of summer you'll be in and playing immediately.
+There's a cafe and clean toilets so you can stay for a while.
+On busy days numbers are restricted so you may need to wait to get in but outside the school holidays it's easy to access.

 03 of 34